madysondesigns/quicknote/README.md

 ## Setting up QuickNote

 Copy the HTML file wherever you want it.
 Locally, on your server, wherever.
-It's just the one file (favicon optional). #simplicity
+It's just the one file. #simplicity

 You can open Quicknote even faster by:
 - **Option A:** Setting it as your browser's new tab page